Legal Information Management and Analysis

-Prospective students must submit separate applications and be admitted to the SUNY Buffalo Law School and the UB Graduate School of Education Department of Library and Information Studies, going through the normal admissions procedure for each unit.
-Application to both schools may be simultaneous, or students admitted to Law or the MS program may opt for the collaborative program during their first year and then seek admission to the other school.Apply through:
+Prospective students must submit separate applications and be admitted to the University at Buffalo School of Law and the UB Graduate School of Education Department of Library and Information Studies, going through the normal admissions procedure for each unit.
+Application to both schools may be simultaneous, or students admitted to Law or the MS program may opt for the collaborative agreement during their first year and then seek admission to the other school.Apply through:

 - Law School Admissions